CG-ADAMS/Talend-Ansible/ansible/roles/tac/README.md

   ```
 - Database

-  To select a database, use `tac_database` parameter, which takes one of the values ("h2", "mysql", "oracle", "mssql", "postgresql", "mariadb") and also specify database name, host, port, username and password.
+  To select a database, set the `tac_database` parameter.
+Possible values are "h2", "mysql", "oracle", "mssql", "postgresql" or "mariadb".
+Also specify the database name, host, port, username and password.
 For example:
   ```
   tac_database: "mysql"
   tac_db_host: 'localhost'